-UnitedHealthcare's Medication Therapy Management (MTM) program was developed by a team of pharmacists and doctors to help eligible members utilize their coverage and gain an understanding of their medications and how to use them.
+UnitedHealthcare's Medication Therapy Management (MTM) program was developed by a team of pharmacists to help eligible members utilize their coverage and gain an understanding of their medications and how to use them.
 It can also help protect members from the possible risks of drug side effects and from potentially harmful drug combinations.

 This program is available at no additional cost to you.
 You will be automatically enrolled in the Medication Therapy Management Program if you:

 - take eight (8) or more chronic Part D medications, and